-The rapid decline in global oil prices has created significant uncertainty in the industry for all of our core markets for the remainder of 2015, which we expect to continue throughout 2016.
-In the GoM, aggressive cost cutting measures employed by our customers and the increased supply of high-spec OSVs have placed pressure on dayrates across the entire fleet.
-We expect 33 high-spec OSVs to deliver into the domestic market during 2015, including six of our own.
-During the second quarter of 2015, there was an average of roughly 47 floating rigs available in the GoM, while an average of 37 were working.
-As of July 29, 2015, there were 51 rigs available and 41 were working.
-However, eight floating rigs have contracts that will expire during the remainder of 2015 and two additional rigs are scheduled to leave the region.
+In the GoM, 16 high-spec OSVs have been delivered into the domestic market during 2015, including three of our own.
+We expect an additional eight high-spec OSVs to be delivered into domestic service during 2016.
+We do not anticipate significant growth in the supply of high-spec OSVs beyond the currently anticipated level of 198 of such vessels by the end of 2016.
+During the third quarter of 2015, there was an average of roughly 50 floating rigs available in the GoM, while an average of 37 were working.
+As of October 28, 2015, there were 52 rigs available and 44 were working.
+However, five floating rigs have contracts that will expire during the remainder of 2015 and one additional rig is scheduled to leave the region.
 We do not know whether the remaining rigs will receive contract renewals for operations in the GoM.
-However, we expect two new rigs to arrive in the GoM during 2015, only one of which is contracted.
+We do not expect any new rigs to arrive in the GoM during the fourth quarter of 2015.
 We have recently observed that, following arrival in the GoM, it can take several months for a rig to commence work and, therefore, we do not know the timing of when operations of newly arrived rigs will begin.
 Given these market conditions, we anticipate our average dayrates and utilization levels to be adversely affected compared to our 2013 and 2014 results.
+However, the GoM is one of the premier deepwater markets in the world and we are committed to supporting our customers in this market.
+We feel that once the current supply and demand fundamentals return to normal conditions that our results from operations will improve.

-In recognition of these weak market conditions, we cold-stacked five OSVs during the fourth quarter of 2014 and we have cold-stacked an additional 13 vessels thus far in 2015.
-By stacking vessels, we expect to significantly reduce our cash outlays, however, we will also have fewer revenue-producing units in service that can potentially contribute to our results.
-We may choose to stack additional vessels if market conditions deteriorate further.
+In recognition of these weak market conditions, we stacked 21 OSVs on various dates from October 2014 through September 30, 2015.
+Post quarter-end, we have stacked an additional six new generation OSVs to-date and expect to stack three additional vessels during the remainder of the fourth quarter of 2015.
+These vessel stackings represent 44.1% of our fleetwide vessel headcount, but only 30.0% of our total OSV and MPSV deadweight tonnage.
+By stacking vessels, we expect to significantly reduce our cash outlays and lower our risk profile, however, we will also have fewer revenue-producing units in service that can contribute to our results and contribute cash flows to cover our fixed costs and commitments.
+We may choose to stack additional vessels should market conditions warrant.

 In Mexico, while the energy reform continues to progress, questions remain on the timing of the incremental activity expected in the deepwater GoM given the current oil price environment.
 Pemex budget reductions have resulted in contract cancellations and slower than expected growth in the market for our vessels in Mexico.
 We have noticed that Pemex is reviewing its vessel needs and, in certain circumstances, is not exercising options for vessels that are currently operating in its chartered fleet.
 Nevertheless, we consider Mexico to be a long-term market for our services, especially in light of energy reforms being carried out there.
-In the recent Round One auction, conducted by the Mexican National Hydrocarbons Commission, for shallow water properties, there were only two blocks awarded for the 14 properties that were included in such auction.
-This result may have been caused by the uncertainty in prevailing commodity prices.
+Despite current oil prices, we recently observed improved bidding results from several international companies related to shallow water auctions in Mexico.
 We will continue to explore opportunities to place additional vessels into Mexico to support Pemex in its ongoing shallow water activity.